-The assessment will focus on urban and semi-urban locations due to the expected higher frequency of renting private accommodation of refugees residing in urban locations, as is the case in Chisinau.7 As one key objective of this assessment is to support rental assistance programming, the locations in which these activities are planning to be implemented were prioritised in the selection of locations, and among these, locations with the highest known number of refugees residing there were prioritised as secondary in order to maximise the applicability of the findings of this assessment for all actors.
+Round 2 will focus on the same settlements from round 1, urban and semi-urban locations due to the expected higher frequency of renting private accommodation of refugees residing in urban locations, as is the case in Chisinau16.
+As one key objective of this assessment is to support rental assistance programming, the locations in which these activities are planned to be implemented in were prioritised in the selection of locations, and among these, locations with the highest known number of refugees residing there were prioritised as secondary in order to maximise the applicability of the findings of this assessment for all actors.
+Additionally, the choice of the same settlements from round 1, was also based on an objective of the assessment which is to show change in rental market dynamics over time.